haiwera-silk-cd/magento-devdocs/_includes/comp-man/checklist_2.2.md

 ### File system permissions {#perms}
 For security reasons, Magento requires certain permissions on the file system.
 Permissions are different from [*ownership*](#magento-owner-group).
 Ownership determines *who* can perform actions on the file system; permissions determine *what* the user can do.

-Directories in the Magento file system must be writable by the [Magento file system owner's]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html) group.
+Directories in the Magento file system must be writable by the [Magento文件系统所有者's]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html) group.

 To verify your file system permissions are set properly, either log in to the Magento server or use your hosting provider's file manager application.